markcarey/airtist/README.md

 ## Web3 Features

-Some users may optionally decide to mint images as NFTs on the blockchain.
+Some users may optionally decide to mint images as NFTs on the blockchain, as descibed in detail above).
 When users post new artwork, they can:

 1. Choose to immediately mint the image on the blockchain.
 2. Enable others to mint the image for a price.